pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 ## Perform Post-Upgrade Steps

+### Wait...

-### After an upgrade, Black Duck performs a tremendous amount of work on the database behind the scenes.
+After an upgrade, Black Duck performs a tremendous amount of work on the database behind the scenes.
 IMPORTANT:  wait for system to quiesce before continuing.
 This could take hours on a very large Black Duck installation.

 ### Run upgrade-validation tests.